Award-winning architecture at the best spot

 Environmentally friendly and energy-efficient

-Itämerentorni is owned by the domestic real estate investor Exilion.
-Founded in 2005 Exilion manages a property portfolio amounting to over EUR 750 million through three limited partnerships.
-Exilion owns office and hotel premises in the capital region as well as Hansakortteli, the largest shopping centre in Finland Proper, in Turku.
+Itämerentorni is owned by the domestic investor Exilion.
+Founded in 2005 Exilion manages a portfolio amounting to over EUR 1.2 billion through four limited partnerships, including 10 properties and 13 wind parks.

 “I have worked here since the construction phase, so I am familiar with each square metre of the building.
 I take care of the building and technical building systems.
 My job is to make sure that all maintenance and repair work is completed.
-Minor issues I address myself.
-For example, light bulbs are replaced and the air conditioning is adjusted without delay.
-Ensuring the high indoor environmental quality is the most perceptible part of my job.
+Minor issues I address myself and for example, light bulbs are replaced without delay.
+Smooth collaboration with the indoor environment and energy management service provider is essential in my job.
 I answer any questions related to the property.
-The customer cannot know who is responsible for each area, so we cooperate closely with the providers of our reception and conference services.”
+The customer cannot know who is responsible for each area, so we cooperate closely with the service providers of our reception and conference services.”

 Antti Rannikko, Caretaker